codewithkenzo/versade/README.md

 2. Register your type stubs with typeshed or provide inline documentation
 3. Submit a PR to DefinitelyTyped/typeshed for community type stubs

+## Project History

+Versade began as a dependency checker MCP server and has evolved through several phases:

+### Phase 1: Initial Implementation
+- Built core functionality for checking Python and npm package versions
+- Implemented FastAPI endpoints with SSE support
+- Created initial unit and integration tests

+### Phase 2: Enhancement & Expansion
+- Added documentation URL retrieval for Python and npm packages
+- Improved error handling and rate limiting
+- Enhanced mypy integration for better type safety

+### Phase 3: Rebranding & Refinement
+- Rebranded from "dependency-checker-mcp" to "Versade"
+- Achieved 100% type safety with mypy
+- Enhanced Docker support with multi-stage builds
+- Expanded test coverage to >90%

+### Phase 4: Deployment & Distribution
+- Created AUR package for Arch Linux users
+- Registered with Smithery MCP Registry
+- Published to PyPI with correct type stubs
+- Added support for uv/uvx installation

+## Project Management

+This project is tracked using Linear, with a comprehensive task breakdown and milestone tracking.
+Our Linear project includes:

+- Feature tracking with detailed specifications
+- Bug reports with reproduction steps
+- Release planning with version milestones
+- Integration testing schedules

+View our project timeline and roadmap in the [Linear Project](https://linear.app/versade).

 ## License

 MIT

+---

+<p align="center">Made with ❤️ for LLMs and developers</p>